Guide to Idle Funds: Where to Put Them

 In terms of why having some idle funds might be a good thing when discussing your personal finances, here are the main pros:

-• Idle funds can be highly liquid, meaning you can access your money when you need it.
+• Idle funds can be liquid assets, meaning you can access your money when you need it.

-• Keeping idle money in cash at home means you’re not paying steep fees to a bank.
+• Keeping idle money in cash at home means you’re not paying bank fees.

 • Waiting to invest idle savings gives you time to research the best investment options for you.